LeHibouMT/Project-E3S/README.md

 # Project-E3S
-Mobile Application to improve image quality.
+Neural Networks and image processing to improve image quality.
+It used VGG-16 architecture and various researches on image processing, sources are in the file, the models uses Kai Zhang project on image processing.